RandstormBTC/randstorm/README.md

     return private_key_hex

 ```
+Becuase this algorithm is less secure, it is able to generate keys faster.

+With 1 CPU it generates 155,540.05 Bitcoin HEX keys per second.

+Compared to more secure bitcoin libraries, such as private_key_bytes = os.urandom(32).

+Which generates keys at about half the speed.

 The HEX string is created from MathRandomSimulator and converted to a P2P Bitcoin address in thie following format: